Rex109/D3D9-Hook-CoD4-Velometer/README.md

 # Download and installation
 To download the pre-compiled dll you can grab the latest version in the [Releases Page](https://github.com/Rex109/D3D9-Hook-CoD4-Velometer/releases)

-To install it simply drag n drop the dll file inside your Call of Duty 4 root folder (in the same folder as iw3mp.exe), and simply run the game, no extra tools needed!
+To install it simply drag n drop the dll and the ini file inside your Call of Duty 4 root folder (in the same folder as iw3mp.exe), and simply run the game, no extra tools needed!

 # Features
 - No performance loss
+- Fully customizable
+- Hide/Unhide with Numpad1
 - Extra fast value update
 - Lightweight
 - Hijacked d3d9.dll: no injector and no extra tools needed